• Skip to main content

 Here's your crunchy fried koyadofu!

-Koyadofu is not seasoned, so why not pouring your favorite sauce over or try my homemade sauce in the following.
+Koyadofu is not seasoned, so why not pour your favorite sauce over it or try my homemade sauce in the following?

 homemade sauce for Koyadofu Katsu(Japanese tonkatsu style dish)

-We often use a sauce called "tonkatsu sauce" for fried dish and it goes well with this koyadofu katsu as well. but if you have extra time, why don't you try homemade sauce?
+We often use a sauce called “tonkatsu sauce” for fried dishes, and it goes well with this koyadofu katsu as well. but if you have extra time, why don’t you try homemade sauce?

 The perfect blend of miso and honey, based on the versatile ketchup.
 The rich sauce is sweet with a touch of acidity that will make your taste buds tingle!

-If you’re vegan or try to avoid eggs, this recipe is adaptable for your needs.
+If you’re vegan or try to avoid eggs, this recipe is adaptable to your needs.

-Mix the flour and water at 1:1 ratio.
-Dip your koyadofu into it before breading with panko.
+Mix the flour and water at a 1:1 ratio.
+Dip your koyadofu into it before breading it with panko.
 Fry them until they are golden brown.

 If you make the fried koyadofu ahead of time and it tastes dry, cut it into bite-size pieces and toss them with the homemade sauce or your favorite one.
 This will make it juicy and tender again!